EnvGen/POGENOM/README.md

 ## Citing POGENOM ##
 POGENOM doesn't have a paper yet, meanwhile please cite it like this:

-Andersson AF, Sjöqvist C (2017).
-POGENOM: population genomics from metagenomes. https://github.com/EnvGen/POGENOM.
+Sjöqvist, Delgado Zambrano, Alneberg, Andersson AF (2020) POGENOM: population genomics from metagenomes https://github.com/EnvGen/POGENOM.

 If you use the Input_POGENOM pipeline, please make sure to cite the software it depends on listed in its documentation.